open-mpi/ompi/docs/contributing.rst

      realistic in what we can reliably test and deliver to our users.
    * Be sure to see the :ref:`Open source contributions
      <contributing-open-source-label>` section, below.

 #.
+Submit fixes and/or entirely new content to this documentation.

+   * Docs are great!
+We always need help with documentation.
+   * These docs are authored using ReStructured Text markup with the Sphinx rendering tool under the ``docs/`` directory in the repository.
+This means you can submit a pull request with your docs updates, just like you would for any Open MPI code contribution.
+   * :ref:`See this section <developers-installing-sphinx-label>` and
+     :ref:`also this section <developers-rst-for-markdown-expats>` for
+     information about how to install Sphinx locally and some high-level logistical instructions on how to write these docs.

+#.
 Provide testing resources: